darren277/failsource/README.md

 ## How to Use

 1. Clone the repo.
+2. Have AWS credentials and know the pricing for Comprehend sentiment analysis.
-2. Enable Gmail API and create and download an OAuth credentials file.
+3. Enable Gmail API and create and download an OAuth credentials file.
-3. Have a Salesforce account with third party API access enabled and place credentials, including security token, into `.env` file.
+4. Have a Salesforce account with third party API access enabled and place credentials, including security token, into `.env` file.
-4. Run `pip install -r requirements.txt` to install dependencies.
+5. Run `pip install -r requirements.txt` to install dependencies.
-5. Run `python main.py` to run the program.
+6. Run `python main.py` to run the program.
-6. ???
+7. ???
-7. Profit.
+8. Profit.

 ## Future Plans